stormpath/stormpath-documentation/source/auth_z.rst

 .. only:: php

   Since authorization enforcement is handled by `one of Stormpath's PHP integrations <https://docs.stormpath.com/php/>`_, the primary usefulness of the PHP SDK is in retrieving a user's permissions.
-These permissions can either be found in the customData tied a the user (i.e. the Account resource) or to their role (i.e. a Group resource associated to the Account).
+These permissions can either be found in the customData tied to a user (i.e. the Account resource) or to their role (i.e. a Group resource associated to the Account).

 .. only:: python